rollingedit/YouTube-Album-Splitter/README.md

 - yt-dlp, for downloading from YouTube.
 - FFmpeg, for audio conversion, thumbnail handling, and cover extraction.
-- Deno, for modern YouTube JavaScript challenge solving used by yt-dlp.
+- Deno, so yt-dlp can use its external JavaScript challenge-solving path when YouTube requires it.
 - Python, for final Opus metadata and album-art tagging.

 It also installs the Python metadata library `mutagen` only if it is missing.
 It does not reinstall it every run.